rtahmasbi/Causality/README.md

 The lack of an arrow between $A$ and $Y$ indicates that carrying a lighter does not have a causal effect on lung cancer; $L$ is depicted as a common cause of $A$ and $Y$.

-## Association
-Association, unlike causation, is a symmetric relationship between two variables (an edge without direction); thus, when present, association flows between two variables regardless of the direction of the causal arrows.
+*Association*, unlike causation, is a symmetric relationship between two variables (an edge without direction); thus, when present, association flows between two variables regardless of the direction of the causal arrows.

 We know that carrying a lighter $A$ has no causal effect on lung cancer $Y$.
 The question now is whether carrying a lighter $A$ is associated with lung cancer $Y$.
 That is, we know that $Pr[Y^{a=1} = 1] = Pr[Y^{a=0} = 1]$ but is it also true that $Pr[Y = 1 | A = 1] = Pr[Y = 1 | A = 0]$?